mllamazares/webnose/README.md

-# Webnose
+# 👃 webnose

-**Webnose** is a modular, concurrent web scanner designed to sniff out "smells" (security characteristics, interesting tech, or potential vulnerabilities) in web applications.
+**webnose** is a modular, concurrent web scanner designed to sniff out "smells" (security characteristics, interesting tech, or potential vulnerabilities) in web applications.
 It uses a flexible YAML-based template system to define checks, making it easy to extend and customize.

 ## Features